NEUBIAS/training-resources/_includes/cloud_based_interactive_analysis/act01_bard01.md

-We will use the BARD desktop EMBL instance for this course.
+We will use the BARD desktop EMBL instance.

 - Access the BARD Desktop
     - Go to the [BARD](https://bard-external.embl.de)